How to Make Soy Candles: A Beginner’s Guide

 I was originally planning to use essential oils in my all-natural candles.
 But after some experimenting (read wasting A LOT of expensive essential oils in my first few batches of candles!), I realized that this just doesn’t work.
 I was bummed to realize this, but still determined to make gorgeous DIY scented candles.

 If you want to make the most of your essential oils, I recommend diffusing them instead.
-I also love to use them to make homemade bath salts, room spray, DIY Poo-Pourri (tutorial coming soon!), chapstick, bath bombs, hand lotion, foot scrub, etc.
+I also love to use them to make homemade bath salts & bubble bath, room spray, DIY Poo-Pourri, chapstick, bath bombs, hand lotion, foot soak, etc.

 But there is a great alternative.
 You can get natural plant-derived candle fragrance oils from Makesy.
 Here’s a list of the best candle fragrance oils I’ve personally tested– and I’ve tried hundreds of different oils from multiple companies- and no one is paying me to say this!